Introduction

 This message is sealed using the sealed box primitive.
 Besides the public key and the signature, it also contains a few extra fields:

-1. The session is some random bytes generated by the client, and the ts_msec is the clientā€™s timestamp.
-The two fields are crucial in preventing replayed messages.
+is the client’s timestamp.
+The two fields are crucial in preventing replayed messages. - The

-3. The flag could be potentially used for extending the protocol in a backward-compatible way, or be used for optional features.
+could be potentially used for extending the protocol in a backward-compatible way, or be used for optional features.

-For the sender, after filling in the message, use crypto_sign_detached to generate the signature (includes the padding), then use crypto_box_seal to seal the message, and transmit it.
+For the sender, after filling in the message, use

 For the receiver, the process is:

-1. Open the message with crypto_box_seal_open.
+- Open the message with

-2. Verify the signature with crypto_sign_verify_detached.
+. - Verify the signature with

-• For the client: the message itself is an authentication.
+- For the client: the message itself is an authentication.

-• For the server: check whether the clientā€™s key is acceptable.
+- For the server: check whether the client’s key is acceptable.

-4. Preventing replayed messages.
+- Preventing replayed messages.

-• For the client: the session and timestamp field should be a copy of what the client sent to the server.
+- For the client: the session and timestamp field should be a copy of what the client sent to the server.
 Also, check the public keys in the message.

-• For the server: it maintains a persistent storage containing a list of recent sessions.
+- For the server: it maintains a persistent storage containing a list of recent sessions.
 The server must reject the message if the session is in the list, or the timestamp is too old to verify.

 The Transport Protocol Implementation

-A minor problem is that the key format for public-key signatures is different from the authenticated encryption, and needs to be converted using crypto_sign_ed25519_pk_to_curve25519 and crypto_sign_ed25519_sk_to_curve25519.
+A minor problem is that the key format for public-key signatures is

 There is a nonce component for authenticated encryption, the nonce needs to be historically unique.
 Luckily, the session and the timestamp combo are already considered unique after a successful handshake; we can add a counter to them to create as many nonces as needed.
 To differentiate nonces from the server and the client, the server uses even numbers for the counter while the client uses odd ones.
 The nonce is NOT transmitted since the counter can be inferred by the receiver.